-Being a small business owner and successfully managing your balance sheet is a lot like being a juggler—if that juggler is handling a dozen spinning, double-ended torches that have been lit on fire.
-In all seriousness, being an entrepreneur can be an exhilarating rush.
-Still, there are a lot of moving parts that you or your team will need to manage well if you want to be successful.
+Being a small business owner and successfully managing your balance sheet is a lot like being a juggler.
+Entrepreneurship can be an exhilarating rush, but there are a lot of moving parts that you or your team will need to manage well if you want to be successful.
 How to find working capital is a challenge for a lot of small businesses, but doing it successfully is the lifeblood of your business.

-One important area that you have to stay on top of as a business owner is working capital management—or making sure your company has the required working capital to operate.
+One important area that you have to stay on top of as a business owner is working capital management, or making sure your company has the required working capital to operate.
 It doesn’t matter how many tasks or responsibilities you’re juggling either.
-This is one job you can’t afford to overlook if you want to maintain your business’ financial health.
+This is one job you can’t afford to overlook if you want to maintain your business’s financial health.